vishalpatil1337/Segmentation-PT-Script/README.md

 ![image](https://github.com/vishalpatil1337/Segmentation-PT-Script/assets/30390447/82cc7c43-9fb3-414d-adfe-ad1b94487bf2)

-Check the final result. you can use subnets_segment1_* to make multiple parts manually, Our scripts finaloutput will be in following format final_segment1_*
+Examine the outcome at the end.
+Subnets_segment1_* can be used to manually create several portions.
+The final output of our scripts will be final_segment1_*.